GitZzw/Study_notes/ConvexOptimization/hw2/readme.md

 python version of
-Golden section
+Golden section,
-Newton's method
+Newton's method,
-secant method
+Secant method

 usage of prettytable, matlplotlib and numpy